(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 You’ll Sleep Better at Night

 An emergency fund serves as your own personal finance assistant.
-Having these funds will help you rest better knowing you are prepared for life’s unexpected expenses.
+Having these funds will help you rest better, knowing you're prepared for life’s unexpected expenses.

-Once you have your emergency fund established and make consistently saving a habit, it will grow to the point that eventually you will want to explore options for investing.
+Once you have your emergency fund established and make consistently saving a habit, it will grow to the point that eventually, you'll want to explore options for investing.

 Having your own money to handle emergencies is part of being financially healthy.
 Good financial health leads you on the path to wealth and a secure future!